Kieran Trippier charged with allegedly breaching betting rules

 England defender Kieran Trippier has been charged with misconduct over alleged breaches of the English Football Association’s betting rules.
 Photograph: Getty Images

-The FA said the right-back “has been charged with misconduct in relation to alleged breaches of the FA’s betting rules, specifically in relation to Rule E8(1)(a)(ii) and Rule E8(1)(b), during the period of July 2019.”
+In a statement, the FA confirmed Trippier “has been charged with misconduct in relation to alleged breaches of The FA’s Betting Rules, specifically in relation to Rule E8(1)(a)(ii) and Rule E8(1)(b), during the period of July 2019.”

-Trippier has until May 18th to provide a response to the charges laid out by the governing body.
-Clarifying those rules, the FA said:
+Daniel Sturridge was charged with breaching the same two rules before being found guilty of providing his brother with inside information on a potential move from Liverpool to Sevilla in 2018.

-- Rule E8(1)(a) states that “a participant shall not bet, either directly or indirectly, or instruct, permit, cause or enable any person to bet on — (i) the result, progress, conduct or any other aspect of, or occurrence in or in connection with, a football match or competition; or (ii) any other matter concerning or related to football anywhere in the world, including, for example and without limitation, the transfer of players, employment of managers, team selection or disciplinary matters.”
+- Rule E8(1)(a) states: “A participant shall not bet, either directly or indirectly, or instruct, permit, cause or enable any person to bet on (i) the result, progress, conduct or any other aspect of, or occurrence in or in connection with, a football match or competition; or (ii) any other matter concerning or related to football anywhere in the world, including, for example and without limitation, the transfer of players, employment of managers, team selection or disciplinary matters.”

-- Rule E8(1)(b) in the FA’s betting rules relates to “where a participant provides to any other person any information relating to football which the participant has obtained by virtue of his or her position within the game and which is not publicly available at that time, the participant shall be in breach of this rule where any of that information is used by that other person for, or in relation to, betting.”
+- Rule E8(1)(b) in the FA’s betting rules states: “Where a participant provides to any other person any information relating to football which the participant has obtained by virtue of his or her position within the game and which is not publicly available at that time, the participant shall be in breach of this rule where any of that information is used by that other person for, or in relation to, betting.”

+Trippier played a key role in England’s run to the World Cup semi-finals in Russia although has since lost his regular place in Gareth Southgate’s side.
+His last international appearance was the European Championship qualifier against Bulgaria in October.
+The defender has impressed during his debut season in Spain, however, and was part of the Atletico team that knocked the holders, Liverpool, out of the Champions League in March.

+Sturridge was charged with 11 betting breaches and ultimately handed a four-month worldwide ban from all football related activities, prompting the end of his spell with Trabzonspor in March.
+The FA had sought a six-month ban for the former Liverpool striker and successfully appealed against an independent regulatory commission’s decision in July 2019 to suspend Sturridge for six weeks.